-This major milestone was achieved with a bipartisan vote and backed by a coalition spanning across agriculture.
-House is a great accomplishment, Senate approval of a similar bill and bipartisan support is needed.
 FarmFirst recognizes the need in agriculture to have a stable and legal supply of workers and supports federal legislation that provides comprehensive ag labor reform that includes securing our borders.

-FarmFirst will remain engaged on advocating for ag labor reform that the industry can move forward with their day-to-day operations knowing that long-term policies are in place.
+FarmFirst will remain engaged in advocating for ag labor reform that the industry can move forward with knowing that long-term policies are in place.